Pelk89/TF_Custom_Training_Callbacks/README.md

 * **cooldown**: number of epochs to wait before resuming normal operation after learning rate has been reduced.

-And more importantly, we can identify the underlying algorithm and when it’s called while training your neural network.
-The class uses two methods
+But more importantly, we can identify the underlying algorithm and when it’s called while training our neural network.
+The class uses two methods:

 * **on_train_begin()**: Called once when training begins and resetting wait and cooldown timer